Americans: National personification

 Uncle Sam is a national personification of the United States and sometimes more specifically of the American government, with the first usage of the term dating from the War of 1812.
 He is depicted as a stern elderly white man with white hair and a goatee beard, and dressed in clothing that recalls the design elements of the flag of the United States – for example, typically a top hat with red and white stripes and white stars on a blue band, and red and white striped trousers.

-Columbia is a poetic name for the Americas and the feminine personification of the United States of America, made famous by African-American poet Phillis Wheatley during the American Revolutionary War in 1776.
+Columbia is a poetic name for the Americas and the feminine personification of the United States of America, made famous by African American poet Phillis Wheatley during the American Revolutionary War in 1776.
 It has inspired the names of many persons, places, objects, institutions, and companies in the Western Hemisphere and beyond, including the District of Columbia, the seat of government of the United States.

 Language

-English is the de facto national language.
-Although there is no official language at the federal level, some laws—such as U.S. naturalization requirements—standardize English.
-In 2007, about 226 million, or 80% of the population aged five years and older, spoke only English at home.
-Spanish, spoken by 12% of the population at home, is the second most common language and the most widely taught second language.
-Some Americans advocate making English the country's official language, as it is in at least twenty-eight states.
+English is the national language and official language of the United States at the federal level.
+Additionally, some laws—such as U.S. naturalization requirements—standardize English.
+In 2020, about 245 million, or 78% of the population aged five years and older, spoke only English at home.
+Spanish, spoken by 13.4% of the population at home, is the second most common language and the most widely taught second language.
+Prior to the signing of Executive Order 14224 in March 2025, which declared English the official language of the U.S., some Americans advocated making English the country's official language, as it is in at least 30 out of the 50 states.
 Both English and Hawaiian are official languages in Hawaii by state law.
+Alaska has declared its 20 Native American languages to be official, along with English.
+In South Dakota, both dialects of the Sioux language have been declared official, along with English.

 While neither has an official language, New Mexico has laws providing for the use of both English and Spanish, as Louisiana does for English and French.
 Other states, such as California, mandate the publication of Spanish versions of certain government documents.
 The latter include court forms.
 Several insular territories grant official recognition to their native languages, along with English: Samoan and Chamorro are recognized by American Samoa and Guam, respectively; Carolinian and Chamorro are recognized by the Northern Mariana Islands; Spanish is an official language of Puerto Rico.